When, Not If: Preparing Your NZ Business for a Cyber Attack

 Why these are vital:

 • Identify Gaps: They expose weaknesses in roles and communication before a real crisis hits.
+Simple things like testing alternative means of communication where the threat actor is in control of your usual channels.

 • Build Muscle Memory: Your team learns to react instinctively rather than panicking.